Abdominal Pain in Adults

 Abdominal pain can make a person want to stay in one place and not move a muscle.
 Or the pain can make them so restless they want to pace around trying to find "just the right position."

 The health care professional will try to pinpoint the area of the abdomen where the pain originates when determining the cause of abdominal pain.
-This is done by combining questions such as - "When you first had the pain, where did you feel it?" - with examination of the abdomen.
+This is done by combining questions such as - "When you first had the pain, where did you feel it?" - with an examination of the abdomen.
 Softly pressing on certain areas to elicit the pain and perhaps palpating other areas to examine the size and exact location of an organ are other parts of the physical examination.

 When this is combined with general questions about the pain such as "Is the pain dull or sharp?"
 "How long have you had the pain?" and questions about your state of health - "Did you have to vomit?" - the health care professional can narrow down the possible causes of the pain.